-- > The presence of a shareholder proposal addressing the same issue on the same ballot; - > The board's rationale for seeking ratification; - Disclosure of actions to be taken by the board should the ratification proposal fail; - > Disclosure of shareholder engagement regarding the board's ratification request; - > The level of impairment to shareholders' rights caused by the existing provision; - > The history of management and shareholder proposals on the provision at the company's past meetings; - > Whether the current provision was adopted in response to the shareholder proposal;
+- The presence of a shareholder proposal addressing the same issue on the same ballot; - The board's rationale for seeking ratification; - > Disclosure of actions to be taken by the board should the ratification proposal fail; - > Disclosure of shareholder engagement regarding the board's ratification request; - The level of impairment to shareholders' rights caused by the existing provision;

-Management > The company's ownership structure; and Proposals to > Previous use of ratification proposals to exclude shareholder proposals.
-Ratify Existing Charter or Bylaw Provisions (cont'd) Vote against proposals to adopt a poison pill for the state purpose of protecting a Net Operating Loss (NOL) company's NOLs if the term of the pill would exceed the shorter of 3 years and the Poison exhaustion of the NOL.
-Pills/Protective Vote case-by-case on management proposals for poison pill ratification, considering the Amendments following factors, if the term of the pill would be the shorter of 3 years (or less) and the exhaustion of the NOL: - the ownership threshold to transfer, - the value of the NOLs, (iii) shareholder protection mechanisms, - the company's existing governance structure, and - any other relevant factors.
+The history of management and shareholder proposals on the provision at the Management company's past meetings; Proposals to > Whether the current provision was adopted in response to the shareholder proposal; Ratify Existing > The company's ownership structure; and Charter or Bylaw > Previous use of ratification proposals to exclude shareholder proposals.
+Provisions (cont'd) Net Operating Vote against proposals to adopt a poison pill for the state purpose of protecting a Loss (NOL) Poison company's NOLs if the term of the pill would exceed the shorter of 3 years and the Pills/Protective exhaustion of the NOL.
+Amendments Vote case-by-case on management proposals for poison pill ratification, considering the following factors, if the term of the pill would be the shorter of 3 years (or less) and the exhaustion of the NOL: - the ownership threshold to transfer. - the value of the NOLs, (iii) shareholder protection mechanisms, - the company's existing governance structure, and - any other relevant factors.
 Vote against proposals to adopt a protective amendment for the stated purpose of protecting a company's NOLs if the effective term of the protective amendment would exceed the shorter of 3 years and the exhaustion of the NOL.
 Vote case-by-case, considering the following factors, for management proposals to adopt an NOL protective amendment that would remain in effect for the shorter of 3 years (or less) and the exhaustion of the NOL: (i) the ownership threshold to transfer, (ii) the value of the NOLs, (iii) shareholder protection mechanisms, (iv) the company's existing governance structure, and (v) any other relevant factors.
-Supermajority Vote for proposals to reduce supermajority shareholder vote requirements for charter amendments, mergers and other significant business combinations.
-For companies with Shareholder Vote shareholder(s) who own a significant amount of company stock, vote case-by-case, taking Requirements into account: a) ownership structure; b) quorum requirements; and c) supermajority vote requirements.
+Supermajority Vote for proposals to reduce supermajority shareholder vote requirements for charter Shareholder Vote amendments, mergers and other significant business combinations.
+For companies with Requirements shareholder(s) who own a significant amount of company stock, vote case-by-case, taking into account: a) ownership structure; b) quorum requirements; and c) supermajority vote requirements.
 Vote against proposals to require a supermajority shareholder vote for charter amendments, mergers and other significant business combinations.
-Shareholder Vote for proposals that provide shareholders with the ability to call special meetings taking Ability to Call into account: a) shareholders' current right to call special meetings, b) minimum ownership Special Meeting threshold necessary to call special meetings (10% preferred), c) the inclusion of exclusionary or prohibitive language, d) investor ownership structure, and e) shareholder support of and management's response to previous shareholder proposals.
+Shareholder Vote for proposals that provide shareholders with the ability to call special meetings Ability to Call taking into account: a) shareholders' current right to call special meetings, b) minimum Special Meeting ownership threshold necessary to call special meetings (10% preferred), c) the inclusion of exclusionary or prohibitive language, d) investor ownership structure, and e) shareholder support of and management's response to previous shareholder proposals.
 Vote against proposals to restrict or prohibit shareholders' ability to call special meetings.
 Shareholder Generally vote against proposals to restrict or prohibit shareholders' ability to take action Ability to Act by by written consent.
-Written Consent Vote for proposals to allow or facilitate shareholder action by written consent, taking into consideration: a) shareholders' current right to act by written consent, b) consent threshold, c) the inclusion of exclusionary or prohibitive language, d) Investor ownership structure, and e) shareholder support of and management's response to previous shareholder proposals.
-Vote case-by-case on shareholder proposals if, in addition to the considerations above, the company has the following governance and antitakeover provisions; a) an unfettered right for shareholders to call special meetings at a 10 percent threshold; b) a majority vote annually elected board.
+Written Consent Vote for proposals to allow or facilitate shareholder action by written consent, taking into consideration: a) shareholders' current right to act by written consent, b) consent threshold, c) the inclusion of exclusionary or prohibitive language, d) Investor ownership structure, and e) shareholder support of and management's response to previous the company has the following governance and antitakeover provisions; a) an unfettered right for shareholders to call special meetings at a 10 percent threshold; b) a majority vote shareholder proposals.